London is a city of dreams for many across the globe. But sometimes, many can get lost in the dream.

 Let us see what Travelcards and Oyster cards are in detail.

 The world is your oyster- card.
 It is a smart-card mode of payment to travel in public transportation in London.
-An Oyster card can be used for Tube, buses, London Overground and some river boat services.
-Indeed a smart card!
+An Oyster card can be used for Tube, buses, London Overground and some riverboat services.
+Indeed, a smart card!
 This card is for pay-as-you-go transactions and is the most preferred mode of payment for most people in London.
 Rides with an oyster card are comparatively cheaper than a paper ticket.
-Reloading an oyster card is also simple.
+Reloading your card is also simple.
 You can recharge your card online via a credit card at one of the many machines at the station.
+If you are interested in learning more about oyster card, find out more about it in our blog on the complete guide on oyster card.

-But remember, there are daily limits set on the caps and travelcards prices.
+There are daily limits set on the caps and travel card prices.
+You can check in detail about them here.

-London Underground’s opening timings vary from line to line, but usually, they start operating at 5 am till around midnight from Monday to Saturday.
+London Underground’s operating hours vary from line to line, but usually, they start operating at 5 am till around midnight from Monday to Saturday.
 The operating hours on Sundays are reduced a bit.
-Make sure you check the detailed timings of line

 How to use the London Underground?